Exciting Community Engagement Strategies for Plan-Making

 If you must feature a "sage on the stage," or else people won't be able to understand the options, make it brief and announce beforehand when the presentation will occur.

-If you can make a self-explanatory exhibit, though, so much the better.
-If you need a presentation that repeats itself as an explanation, that will work fine.
+If you can create a self-explanatory exhibit, though, that will be better.
+If you need a computer-based presentation that is set up to continuously repeat as an explanation, that will work fine.
 But my experience is people won't pay much attention unless the screen dominates.

 If the subject is visual, plan a feature to switch off the left brain and engage the right brain.
 A little art or music off the topic can serve to stimulate community engagement in a design endeavor that's essentially an art project.